 Let’s first take a look at the properties that indicate that there is in fact some coherence in street art, and that it didn’t come into existence out of thin air.
 Common ground with the disruptive nature of Dada, the visual language of pop art and the nonconformism of the punk subculture isn’t hard to discern.
-However, the art-historical family tree shows that it is, more than anything, a branch of ‘artivism’, a movement that came up in the ‘90s and whereby artistic expression goes hand in hand with social protests and political activism.
+However, the art-historical family tree shows that it is, more than anything, a branch of ‘artivism’, a movement that came up in the ‘90s whereby artistic expression goes hand in hand with social protest and political activism.
 With regard to society and the city, artivists and street artists have been inspired by, among others, two French thinkers.

 In his book The Society of the Spectacle (1967), de facto leader of the Situationist International Guy Debord argues that the mass media, advertising and the ensuing consumerism create an artificial reality behind which real everyday life is hidden.
 Through the widespread dissemination of images, life is represented as an accumulation of spectacles.
 To his discontent, not human interaction (which street art aims to encourage), but such (commercial) images, according to him, determine the social relationship between people.